 "I am absolutely delighted to have been appointed to the Big Lottery Fund Board and it is a real privilege to be part of an organisation that makes such a difference in people's and communities' lives"

-Dr Astrid Bonfield is the Chief Executive of the Queen Elizabeth Diamond Jubilee Trust and the Diana, Princess of Wales Memorial Fund; she was previously Director of Policy at the Aga Khan Foundation.
+Dr Astrid Bonfield is the Chief Executive of the Queen Elizabeth Diamond Jubilee Trust; she was previously Chief Executive of The Diana, Princess of Wales Memorial Fund and Director of Policy at the Aga Khan Foundation.

 Elizabeth Passey is one of the Fund's general members.

-Elizabeth is Senior Adviser J Stern & Co Private Bank, and Non-Exec Director VPC Specialty Lending Investments plc.
-She is a Member of Court of The University of Greenwich, Chairman of The Wye & Usk Foundation and Vice President of The Zoological Society of London.
+Elizabeth is Senior Adviser J Stern & Co Family Office, and Non-Exec Director VPC Specialty Lending Investments plc.
+She is Convener of The University of Glasgow, Chairman of The Wye & Usk Foundation and Council Member & past Vice President of The Zoological Society of London.
 She is also a Programme Committee Member of WWF-UK.

 She has served as a Managing Director of Morgan Stanley and Chairman of the Board of Morgan Stanley International Foundation, and as a Managing Director of Investec Asset Management.
 She is a past Trustee of the Isle of Dogs Community Foundation.
 Elizabeth is a Freeman of the Goldsmiths Company and graduated with a First Class Honours degree from The University of Glasgow.

 - Rachael Robathan -